emine10/Platform-Explorers-Cohort-2/AI-Workforce/Use-Case-1.md

-# Build a simple copilot agent
+# Build a simple agent with copilot chat

 ## Scenario:
 Your IT team wants a lightweight helper that Exchange administrators can talk to when they need a quick reminder about how to: